ioanna-papi/BloodDonation/README.md

 	- Create account and Log In
 	- Fill out the questionnaire which checks the donor's suitability
 	- Update/change already answered questions
-	- Receive messages from Hospitals
+	- Receive messages from Hospitals to donate blood
 	- Receive alerts for Donation Days, a few days prior